Lifestyle

 • Revisit your idea list when you need a creative spark

 An idea bank becomes your personal well of inspiration, especially on days when motivation is low.
+This habit also helps you become more observant and connected to the world around you, which can deeply enrich your writing.

 6. Seek Feedback and Be Open to Growth